BestTimesToVisit.com Logo

 Walking

-Nicosia's old city is compact and best explored on foot.
-The walled city is easily walkable, allowing you to soak in the atmosphere and discover hidden gems.
-Many historical sites and attractions are within walking distance of each other.
+Nicosia's old city is compact and pedestrian-friendly, making walking an enjoyable way to explore its historic streets and hidden gems.
+Many attractions are within walking distance of each other.

 Similar Destinations